Skip to main content

 4. Call escrow.authorize()

 Authorization Expiry: The PaymentInfo struct includes an authorizationExpiry field (from base commerce-payments).
-Set this to type(uint48).max for no expiry, or specify a timestamp to allow the payer to reclaim funds after expiry.
-This is useful for subscription-based payments where you want to limit the authorization window.
+Set this to type(uint48).max for no expiry, or specify a timestamp to let the payer reclaim funds after expiry.
+Subscription-based payments use this to bound the authorization window.

 charge()